YibinWu/yibinwu.github.io/_pages/about.md

 **Yibin Wu**, Xiaoji Niu, Jian Kuang, **IEEE Transations on Vehicular Technology**, 2021

-- A thorough and complete comparison on three different measurement models (vehicle velocity information obtained from the wwheel-mounted IMU) in Wheel-INS with both theoritical analysis and experimental illustration.
+- A thorough and complete comparison on three different measurement models (vehicle velocity information obtained from the wwheel-mounted IMU) in Wheel-INS with both theoretical analysis and experimental illustration.
 </div>
 </div>